 • What drives you to do something?
 What drives learners?
-Often, we expect our learners to share our enthusiasm for a topic and they just do not seem to muster or exude the same level of excitement.
-Sometimes they do not even show up.
+Often we expect our learners to share our enthusiasm for a topic and they just don't seem to muster the same level of excitement.
+Sometimes they don't even show up.

 - Motivation is a complex topic that has been studied in many contexts and has many variables.
 However, there are a few things you can do to make stronger connections for students to motivate them to learn. - Motivation can determine, direct, and sustain what students do to learn.
 Consider the acronym WIIFM (what's in it for me?).
 You can use WIIFM as a helpful lens to consider your students.
-After you have ascertained their prior knowledge, you are better able to frame new learning in the context of their experiences and past learning.
+After you have ascertained their prior knowledge, you are better able to frame new learning in the context of their experiences and past learning. - Always consider why your learners would be interested in learning something.
+What is the relevance for them?
+How will it connect to future activities in this class or beyond?